oanda/apidocs/v1/forex-labs.md

 #### JSON Response Fields

-The main response hash has 3 keys: max, avg, and min.
+The main response hash has 3 keys: max, min, and avg.
 Corresponding to these 3 keys are arrays of spread entries.

 max
 : Maximum spreads for the 15 minute intervals.